Facebook is reportedly working on 'Rift 2' headset

 Facebook’s tussle with AR/VR seems to be still going on.
 Even after 10 years of trying its hands in the virtual reality landscape, the social networking giant is not settling on.
-In a new move to fuel Oculus device, Facebook has reorganized its AR and VR team.
+In a new move to fuel the Oculus device, Facebook has reorganized its AR and VR teams.

 The shuffle is aimed at shifting focus from divisional structured products to functional structured one.
 Optimistically, no one was fired from their respective teams; rather it was like a rejig.
 It is expected to bring everyone on one table instead of disintegrating into groups.

-TechCrunch confirmed the development from one of the Facebook's sources, which stated,
+TechCrunch confirmed the development from one of Facebook's sources, which stated,

 "We made some changes to the AR/VR organization earlier this week.
 These were internal changes and won’t impact consumers or our partners in the developer community."

 Facebook's spokesperson also confirmed that John Carmack, Oculus CTO, and Nate Mitchell, co-founder Head of PC VR, will remain at their respective positions and Andrew Bosworth will head the hardware wing of the company.

 The rejig will eliminate the issues of tech problems that earlier posed a grave concern to the overall development of the AR/VR headsets.
 Also, it will bring along expertise and competency to a dedicated core, which will further boost product development.